laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 # CDDL support

-{{-cddl}} defines control operators to indicate that the contents of a byte string carries a CBOR-encoded data item (`.cbor`) or a sequence of CBOR-encoded data items (`.cborseq`).

-CDDL specifications may want to specify that the data items should be encoded in Common CBOR Deterministic Encoding, or with the dCBOR application profile applied as well.
+Similar to the CDDL {{-cddl}} support in {{-cde}}, this specification adds two CDDL control operators that can be used to specify that the data items should be encoded in CBOR Common Deterministic Encoding (CDE), with the dCBOR application profile applied as well.
-This specification adds four CDDL control operators that can be used for this.

-The control operators `.cde` and `.cdeseq` are exactly like `.cbor` and `.cborseq` except that they also require the encoded data item(s) to be in Common CBOR Deterministic Encoding.

 The control operators `.dcbor` and `.dcborseq` are exactly like `.cde` and `.cdeseq` except that they also require the encoded data item(s) to